-Commercial and not for profit enterprises involving the care, breeding and or trade in animals may require Development Approval under the Environmental Planning & Assessment Act 1979.
-Structures including fences used to accommodate and / or enclose any animal or bird may require approval.
-Refer to the NSW Exempt and Complying Development Codes to determine whether development consent or a complying development certificate is required.
-Structures and containment areas must not be located in onsite effluent management/disposal areas.
+Commercial and not-for-profit enterprises involving animal care, breeding and/or trade may require Development Approval under the Environmental Planning & Assessment Act 1979.
+Structures may require approval, including fences used to accommodate and/or enclose any animal or bird.
+Refer to the State and Environmental Planning Policy (Exempt and Complying Development Codes) 2008 at www.legislation.nsw.gov.au to determine whether development consent or a complying development certificate is required.
+Structures and containment areas must not be located in on-site effluent management and/or disposal areas.